M/Sgt. George Ralph Prueher

 graduated as a member of the Class of 1938.

 After George graduated high school, he worked for a construction company as a bookkeeper.
-Like many young men of his age, he wanted to fulfill his military service before he was drafted into the army.
-He joined the Wisconsin National Guard's 32nd Tank Company which was headquartered in an armory in Janesville.
+Like many young men of his age, he wanted to fulfill his military service before he was drafted into the army, so he joined the Wisconsin National Guard's 32nd Tank Company which was headquartered in an armory in Janesville.

-In November of 1940, his National Guard company was federalized as A Company, 192nd Tank Battalion.
-With the company, George traveled to Fort Knox, Kentucky, where he attended classes and qualified as a company clerk.
+In November 1940, his National Guard company was federalized as A Company, 192nd Tank Battalion.
+With the company, on November 25, George traveled to Fort Knox, Kentucky, where he attended classes and qualified as a company clerk.

 In January of 1941, Headquarters Company was created with soldiers from the four letter companies of the battalion.
 During this time, he rose in rank from private first class to master sergeant.
 George was transferred to the company as a clerk and assigned the duties of battalion personnel sergeant.